dhellmann/pymotw/PyMOTW/shlex/index.rst

 Split
 =====

-If you just need to split an existing string into component tokens, the convenience function split() is a simple wrapper around the parser.
+If you just need to split an existing string into component tokens, the convenience function :func:`split()` is a simple wrapper around the parser.

 .. include:: shlex_split.py
     :literal: